definev/definev.github.io/content/posts/create-an-extensible-custom-theme-in-flutter/index.md

     )
 ```

-And accessing it with `Theme` widget by `extension` method and expect an `WebTextTheme`.
-It can be null so if you sure that cannot null, put a `!` to enforce it to non-null.
+And access it with the `Theme` widget using the `extension` method and expect a `WebTextTheme`.
+It can be null, so if you're sure it can't be null, put a `!` to enforce it to be non-null.

 ```dart
 Widget build(BuildContext context) {